zhuntsinge1/CIS-11Homework1/README.md

 but we also support other softwares like Python, Ruby, Node, etc. My employer is a big proponent of continued education and they are fully supportive in me returning to school and learning new things.
 It is a huge relief when you don't have to sacrifice your current job or employment to go back to school!

+Last month, I took a trip to Monterey Bay, California.
+It was a really nice getaway and the weather was perfect!
+While it was 100 degrees down here it was only about 80 degrees there.
+We went to the Monterey Bay Aquarium where we saw cool jellyfish, sea otters, sting rays, sharks, and crazy looking fish.
+One of my favorite things about the town was the availability of cheap and fresh seafood.
+It seemed like every corner had something to offer and the beaches were really nice.
+It wasn't too crowder or packed either.
+I definitely want to go back when I get an opportunity.